Churton by Aldford: History

 The origins for the division of Churton into two townships goes back to the 11th century.
 It has been suggested that in 1086 Aldford was originally part of the moiety of the manor held by Earl Edwin and Bigot.
 Churton by Farndon was a moiety belonging to the Bishop of Chester.
 The west–east dividing line of this ecclesiastical boundary is followed by the streets of Knowl Lane, Hob Lane, and Pump Lane.
 The separation of the Aldford moiety into a district parish probably took place early in the 12th century when, at the time, Churton was also believed to have divided by a parish boundary along the lines of a manorial border.
 Until the early 20th century, the remains of steps of an ancient cross, which marked the boundaries of the manors of Aldford and Farndon, could still be seen.
 These steps were situated at the confluence of Pump Lane and the main road through the village.
 There is no trace of this boundary marker today.

-Churton by Aldford was formerly a township in the parish of Aldford, from 1866 Churton by Aldford was a civil parish in its own right until it was abolished and merged in 2015 to form Churton.
+Churton by Aldford was formerly a township in the parish of Aldford, in 1866 Churton by Aldford became a separate civil parish, on 1 April 2015 it was abolished to form Churton.